 - salt to taste

-- Process the shallots, galangal, ginger, lemongrass, garlic and chilies in a food processor until it forms a paste.
+- Process the chilies, shallots, galangal, ginger, garlic, and lemongrass in a food processor until it forms a paste.

-- Add the paste from step 1, cinnamon, cloves, star anise, cardamom, and lemongrass and cook until fragrant, about a minute.
+- Add the paste from step 1, along with the cinnamon, cloves, star anise, cardamom, and lemongrass and cook until fragrant, about a minute.

 - Add the kaffir lime leaves, coconut and palm sugar and cook another minute before seasoning with salt to taste.